 Me: I could tell you, but that would spoil the surprise.
 Thanks for dropping by!

 “Write what you know” is probably some of the worst advice for writers ever.
 Even authors of modern-day fiction have their problems with that old chestnut.
 Tom Clancy may have set all his books in the same 20th century America in which he lived, but he didn’t write about writers, he wrote about spec-war operatives, even if he’d never been one.
 And historical novelists do a special kind of hair-tearing when we hear “Write what you know” because we really don’t know what we write about.
-No amount of research will make me know what it’s like to watch slaves die in the Colosseum, and Margaret George will never know what it’s like to be Helen of Troy either, and that didn’t stop either of us from writing about it anyway.
+No amount of research will make me know what it’s like to watch prisoners die in the Colosseum, and Margaret George will never know what it’s like to be Helen of Troy either, and that didn’t stop either of us from writing about it anyway.

 I sometimes like to think “Write WHO you know” instead.
 As long as I can remember, I’ve indulged in an idle game called “When Should They Have Been Born?”
 Any serious fan of historical fiction harbors the conviction from time to time that we were really born in the wrong century.
 So whenever I was bored to tears in class, or weekly meetings, or family gatherings (which was most of the time), I’d go around the room deciding what century everybody really belonged in, according to their personality.
 And boy, did the book ideas start flowing.